crvernon/labor_planner/README.md

 ### Setup the reference files
 There are two reference files that are necessary to run this package (examples included in package):
 - `staff_list.csv`:  This file is a semicolon separated list of staff names that match the names of each individual in the input Excel staff sheets
-- `work_hours.csv`:  This file contains month abbreviation, start month, start day, end month, end day, and work hours associated with each month for the fiscal year
+- `work_hours.csv`:  This file contains month abbreviation, start month, start day, end month, end day, and work hours associated with each month for the calendar year

 ### Setup the staff data files
 An Excel workbook must exist for each staff member.
 The name of the workbook must be in the following format: `<lastname>_<firstname>_<middleinitial-if-exists>.xlsx`.
 See examples for formatted workbooks.
 Each workbook has multiple worksheets.
 Each worksheet is representative of one project that the staff member manages.
 Only the managing staff member should fill out a sheet for their project.
 This sheet should include the projected hours for all staff that are participating on their project.
-All staff workbooks should be nested in a directory named like the following: `FY_<four-digit-fiscal-year`.
+All staff workbooks should be nested in a directory named like the following: `FY_<four-digit-calendar-year`.

 ## Running `labor_planner`